siburny/rub.is/wp-content/themes/spacious/readme.txt

 /**********************************************************/

 == Changelog ==
+= Version 1.6.6 - 2019-08-19 =
+* Added   - New Demo (Spacious Freelancer) - Use this Spacious demo to create your amazing website.
+* Added   - New Demo (Spacious Car Repair) -Use this demo to create the perfect website for your car repair shop.
+* Added - Option to Enable/Disable Header title.
+* Tweak - Update `screen-reader-text` CSS.
+* Tweak - Added `skip-link` to content area.
+* Tweak - Modify menu CSS for keyboard accessibility.

 = Version 1.6.5 - 2019-07-12 =
 * Remove - Removed dashboard message to align with the theme review guidelines